top of page

 Before the COVID-19 pandemic, there were 5.6 million small businesses (with less than 250 employees each) in the USA, employing over 8 million people.
 During pandemic lockdowns, over 100,000 of these businesses closed and never reopened.
 This resulted in a net job loss of over 1.7 million fewer small business jobs.

 Small businesses have historically created more new jobs than large ones.
-Growing market chaos, violence in urban areas, and rapidly increasing inflations have continued to stifle business recovery, and open borders and minimum wage increases are likely to reduce small business employment even further.
+Growing market chaos, violence in urban areas, and rapidly increasing inflation have continued to stifle business recovery.
+Open borders and minimum wage increases are likely to reduce small business employment even further.
 Automation is eliminating jobs previously performed by humans in small businesses.

 The Banking and Finance segment has always been biased toward favoring larger businesses.
 Bias against small businesses is most robust if the business is minority-owned or in troubled urban markets.
 Banks make it substantially easier for larger firms to receive loans and capture investment capital without putting the company's officers at personal risk for corporate financial losses, which small businesses cannot do.
 Many small business ventures fail due to personal financial bankruptcies.